Minimum discrepancy principle strategy for choosing $k$ in $k$-NN regression: Empirical comparison to other model selection rules

 At the beginning, we create a grid of sub-sample size for each data set:

 and a grid of the maximum number of neighbors $k_{\textnormal{max}} = 3 \floor*{\log(n_s)}$, where $n_{\textnormal{train}} = \ceil*{0.7n}$ and $n$ is the sample size of the whole data.

-Further, for each data set and sub-sample size from Eq. (\ref{subsamples}), we estimate the noise variance $\sigma^2$ from the regression model (\ref{nonparametric_regression_model}).
-There is large amount of work on the estimation of $\sigma^2$ in nonparametric regression (\cite{rice1984bandwidth, hall1990variance}).
+Further, for each data set and sub-sample size from Eq. (\ref{subsamples}), we estimate the noise variance $\sigma^2$ from the regression model (\ref{nonparametric_regression_model}) for the AIC criterion.
 In our simulated experiments, we take the estimator from \cite[Eq.
 (5.86)]{wasserman2006all}, which is a consistent estimator of $\sigma^2$ under an assumption that $f^*$ is "sufficiently smooth".
-It satisfies our simulation experiments' purposes.

 where $y_s$ corresponds to the vector of responses from the chosen sub-samples.
 After that, we compute our stopping rule $k^{\tau}$ and other model selection strategies from Section \ref{description_early_stopping_rules}.
 To do that, for each data set and each integer $n_s$ from Eq. (\ref{subsamples}), we randomly sample $n_s$ data points from $S_{\textnormal{train}}$, compute the $k$-NN estimator (\ref{estimator}) and the empirical risk (\ref{empirical_risk}) for $k_{\textnormal{max}}$, and at each step of the iteration process we reduce the value of $k$ by one.
-Remark that one does not have to calculate the neighborhood matrix $A_k$ for each $k \in \{1, \ldots, k_{\textnormal{max}}\}$, since it is sufficient to do only for $k_{\textnormal{max}}$ (cf. Eq. (\ref{iteration_for_matrix})).
-This process is repeated until the empirical risk crosses the threshold $\widehat{\sigma}^2$.
+Notice that one does not have to calculate the neighborhood matrix $A_k$ for each $k \in \{1, \ldots, k_{\textnormal{max}}\}$, since it is sufficient to do only for $k_{\textnormal{max}}$ (cf. Eq. (\ref{iteration_for_matrix})).
+This process is repeated until the empirical risk crosses the threshold $2R_2$.
 Fig. \ref{fig:process_learning} provides two illustrations of the minimum discrepancy strategy $k^{\tau}$ for two data sets: "Diabetes" and "Boston Housing Prices".